 Something as minor as a spot on a glass can be the difference between a wonderful customer experience and an average restaurant review.
 Make sure the following are on your restaurant line check and ready at all times:

 - Clean plates, glasses, and utensils.
 You can’t afford to wait on a dishwasher cycle when a hungry guest is waiting for his or her meal.
 Since they don’t spoil, you can have extra serving items ready.
 You’ll have them for the next shift if not used.
 You should have enough serving items ready to ensure freshly washed dishes have time to dry.
 Warm, wet utensils can grow bacteria and be a potential violation of your health inspection.

 - Extra supplies are easily available to servers.
 Are servers able to access extra condiments like sauces, dips, and seasonings should the guests request them?
 Or do you prefer to have every condiment accounted for and have them rang in?
 Determine if you’re counting these as operating supplies and easily accessible or if you want to track them as non-charged modifiers and input for food cost.

 An organized and prepared line leads to productive kitchen staff and energetic servers, both of which add to your guests’ dining experience.
-If you would like more information on how Decision Logic’s technology can help you with restaurant line checks, please email us for a demo of our restaurant management software to keep your operation running smoothly.
+If you would like more information on how Decision Logic’s technology can help you with restaurant line checks, schedule a demo of our restaurant management software to keep your operation running smoothly.